stefanschmidt/llama.swift/README.md

-# llama.swift
+# 🦙 llama.swift

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A fork of [@ggerganov](https://github.com/ggerganov)'s [llama.cpp](https://github.com/ggerganov/llama.cpp) to use [Facebook's LLaMA](https://github.com/facebookresearch/llama) models in Swift.

-See the [main repository](https://github.com/ggerganov/llama.cpp/) for info about the original goals of the project and implementation.
+See the [llama.cpp repository](https://github.com/ggerganov/llama.cpp/) for info about the original goals of the project and implementation.

+## 👀 Coming soon: Version 2

+Version 1 of llama.swift provides a simple, clean wrapper around the original LLaMA models and some of their early derivatives.

+Version 2 of llama.swift is currently in development on the [`v2`](https://github.com/alexrozanski/llama.swift/tree/v2) branch, providing support for newer models, model conversions and more.

+**Please note:** Version 2 is a breaking API change from Version 1, and all APIs and functionality on the `v2` branch is subject to change until `v2.0.0` is officially released.

-## LLaMA Setup
+## 🔨 Setup

 Clone the repo: